lpryszcz/htseq/doc/otherparsers.rst

       .. function:: make_info_dict( )

-         This function will parse the info string and create the attribute :attr:`infodict` which contains a dict with key:value-pairs containig the type-information for each entry of the :class:`VariantCall`'s info field.
+         This function will parse the info string and create the attribute :attr:`infodict` which contains a dict with key:value-pairs containing the type-information for each entry of the :class:`VariantCall`'s info field.

 .. class:: VariantCall( line, nsamples = 0, sampleids=[]  )